 Accounting and Finance

 Expert Hint: The pressure on store managers is huge.
 Do you do yoga or work out?
-That goes in an “extra” section in retail managers CVs.
+That goes in an “extra” section in store managers CVs.
 (More on that below.)

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your CV in our CV builder now.

 Nail it all with a splash of colour, choose a clean font, highlight your skills in just a few clicks.
 You’re the perfect candidate and we’ll prove it.
 Use the ResumeLab builder now.